seanhirst/getpawnedlaunchpage/WAITLIST_SETUP.md

 # Waitlist Form Setup Guide

+Note: This guide is for reference only.
+The site now uses Formspree for form submissions (see FORMSPREE_SETUP.md).

-The current implementation of the waitlist form on getpawned.io uses client-side storage (localStorage) for demonstration purposes.
-To fully implement the email collection and notification system, you'll need to set up a serverless function.
+The previous implementation of the waitlist form on getpawned.io used client-side storage (localStorage) for demonstration purposes.
+To fully implement the email collection and notification system with a custom backend, you would need to set up a serverless function as described below.

 ## Current Implementation